MedicalDataAnalysis/Heart_Disease-Wisconsin-/_Report/report.md

     - Set each parts with values 1 ~ 4

   - Combine all data into one (total 918 patients)
+    The feature characteristics of four regions are similar

     - Cleveland